khalid-el-masnaoui/PHP-Notes/Tools/testing/README.md

 Performance tests evaluate how a system performs under a particular workload.
 These tests help to measure the reliability, speed, scalability, and responsiveness of an application.
 For instance, a performance test can observe response times when executing a high number of requests, or determine how a system behaves with a significant amount of data.
 It can determine if an application meets performance requirements, locate bottlenecks, measure stability during peak traffic, and more.

+**Key goals**

+- **Ensure reliability**: Guarantee the application functions correctly under various conditions.
+- **Identify bottlenecks**: Find points of weakness in the system that slow down performance.
+- **Measure performance metrics**: Analyze key indicators like response time, throughput, and resource utilization.
+- **Determine scalability**: Understand how well the application handles an increasing number of users or transactions.
+- **Prevent issues**: Identify potential problems like memory leaks or crashes before they impact end-users